Using Wireshark filter ip address and port inside network

 After start wireshark you will find the list of available interface like eth0 or wireless etc. select the interface and click on start to start capturing process.
 As soon as you click one the start, you’ll see the packets start to appear in real time.
 Wireshark captures each packet sent to your system or from your system.
 If you’re capturing data over wireless interface and have enabled promiscuous mode, you’ll be able to see other’s system packets over the network.

-Stop the capturing: To stop the capturing, click on the cross sign over interface in red colour
+Stop the capturing: To stop the capturing, click on the cross sign over the interface in red color

 Open saved file: To open the saved file go, File > Open or press Ctrl+O short key and browse saved file then open.

-Capture only incoming and outgoing traffic on particular IP address 192.168.1.3
+Capture only incoming and outgoing traffic on a particular IP address 192.168.1.3

 - host == 192.168.1.3